 [From Greek deontos: that which is binding, right, proper.]

-(ethics) Emphasis on universal imperatives such moral laws, duties, obligations, prohibitions, or imperatives (thus sometimes also called imperativism).
+(ethics) Any theory emphasizing universal imperatives such moral laws, duties, obligations, prohibitions, or imperatives (thus sometimes also called imperativism).
 Kantianism is the prime example of a deontological theory.
 Deontologism is usually contrasted with teleologism (an emphasis on goals) and consequentialism (an emphasis on results), but sometimes is also contrasted with egoism and eudaimonism (an emphasis on personal happiness or fulfillment as opposed to conformance with moral imperatives).
 In practice, deontologism is often closely allied with ethical intuitionism.

 The Ism Book by Peter Saint-Andre